Why it takes more than just exposures to overcome OCD

 Finally, we get to the second part of ERP: response prevention.
 In this context, responses are synonymous with the other terms we’ve used (avoidant behaviors and, to be more exact, compulsions).
 By preventing our own compulsions, we fully experience the distress caused by our obsessions with the goal of habituating to them.
 Over time, it becomes clear that responding with compulsions (or even responding at all) is unnecessary and probably unhelpful.

 Intuitively, exposing yourself to difficult situations and getting through them without any of the behaviors you’ve developed to avoid distress can be very difficult.
 And even when there are clear exposures for you and your therapist to plan out based on your obsessions, coming up with strategies for response prevention isn’t easy.

 By definition, compulsions feel necessary in the moment.
 It’s not as simple as just sitting with your anxiety or taking a moment to breathe.
 Strategies for response prevention need to be robust enough to counter the powerful hold our compulsions have on us.

-If ERP is part of your therapy work, it’s important that you and your therapist outline specific ideas for response prevention that you’re confident you might be able to try out.
-We’ll be back soon with specific examples, because there really aren’t enough good ones out here on the internet.
+As you’re practicing ERP in your therapy work, your therapist will be able to outline specific ideas for response prevention that are tailored to you and that you’re confident you might be able to try out.